 Basic command Command options Remote options

-add partition to scheme_name [and name = partition_name] [and tablename = target_table] Not available
+add partition to scheme_name set {condition = column_condition hash = hash_value} and [and name = partition_name] [and tablename = target_table] [and description = description] Not available

-{condition = column_condition [and description = description]

-hash = hash_value}

-and

 route = routing_map

 Component Description to scheme_name to is a required keyword indicating the row partition is being added to scheme_name. scheme_name is the name of the partition scheme.
 The partition scheme is created by the first add partition command that you issue, which will also specify the first set of rows to partition.
 If you are making heavy use of horizontal partitioning, it may help to establish naming conventions for your partition schemes. set Required keyword that starts the definition of the row partition. condition = column_condition Creates a row partition based on a column condition.
 The condition must be in quotes.
 Use standard WHERE conditional syntax such as ((region_id = West) and region_id is not null).
 The condition and hash components are mutually exclusive. hash = value Creates a row partition based on a hash value.
 The specified value determines the number of row partitions in the partition scheme.
 The condition and hash components are mutually exclusive. route = routing_map The route for this partition.
 This can be one of the following: Partition based on a column condition: Specify any standard SharePlex routing map, for example: sysB@o.myora or sysB:q1@o.myora or sysB@o.myora+sysC@o.myora (compound routing map).
 If the target is JMS, Kafka, or a file, then the target should be specified as x.jms, x.kafka, or x.file, for example: sysA:hpq1@x.kafka.
-To route a partition to multiple target tables that have different names, do the following: • Issue a separate add partition command for each different target name.
-Use the tablename option to specify the name.
+To route a partition to multiple target tables that have different names, do the following: • Issue a separate add partition command for each different target

-Component Description • In the
+Component Description .
+In the